swiftlang/swift/docs/ReferenceGuides/UnderscoredAttributes.md

 The attributes are organized in alphabetical order.

-## `@_alignment`
+## `@_alignment(numericValue)`

+Allows controlling the alignment of a type.

+The alignment value specified must be a power of two, and cannot be less than the "natural" alignment of the type that would otherwise be used by the Swift ABI.
+This attribute is intended for the SIMD types in the standard library which use it to increase the alignment of their internal storage to at least 16 bytes.

 ## `@_alwaysEmitIntoClient`

 Forces the body of a function to be emitted into client code.

 Note that this is distinct from `@inline(__always)`; it doesn't force inlining at call-sites, it only means that the implementation is compiled into the module which uses the code.

 This means that `@_alwaysEmitIntoClient` definitions are _not_ part of the defining module's ABI, so changing the implementation at a later stage